 Determining a food products shelf-life

 As part of your regulatory compliance all relevant products will need to contain some type of shelf-life statement.
 This is normally in the form of a best-before or use-by date.
 As I mentioned previously, expiry dates are key when communicating a products food safety risk.
 It is essential that you do not merely take a random guess or use your competitors date coding on your products.
+You must also consider the products intended storage conditions.
 I have written an in-depth post on “How to set your food expiry date” which will provide you further guidance if needed.

 Implementing food product traceability